 Apart from the inclusion of changes resulting from the normal Code development process, the provisions in Division B are essentially the same as those found in the 2005 edition of the NFC.
 Each requirement in Division B is linked to:

-- objectives (such as safety or health) which individual requirements help to address, - functional statements (statements on the functions of the building or facility that a particular requirement helps to achieve), and - intent statements (detailed statements on the specific intent of the provision).
+- one or more objectives (such as safety or health) which individual requirements help to address, and - one or more functional statements (statements on the functions of the building or facility that a particular requirement helps to achieve).